JakeWharton/jakewharton.com/_posts/2019-11-21-public-api-challenges-in-kotlin.md

  }
 ```

-Unfortunately, this is a binary-incompatible change.
+Unfortunately, doing so would be incorrect.
 The return type of the generated setters are now `void` instead of `Builder`.

 Without a language change to allow property setters to return values, we are forced to use setter functions.
 I tend to keep the public `var` but hide its `void`-returning setter from Java with the `@JvmSynthetic` annotation.
 This allows Kotlin users to still get full usage of the property for reading and writing.